 - Polar Pattern: Cardioid

-- Max SPL: 130 dB
+- Max SPL:137 dB

-The Best USB Condenser Microphones Under $100
+The Best Microphone Under $100 – USB Condenser Mics

 If you didn’t see the price right away, you would think the Pyle PDMIKT100 would be a higher end microphone with its included accessories and case.
 Here’s why it’s the best mic under 100 with accessories.

-The PDMIKT100 is an affordable USB Microphone packaged with a stand, windscreen, shockmount, and pop filter.
+The PDMIKT100 is an affordable USB Microphone packaged with a stand, windscreen, shock mount, and pop filter.

 It includes a handy carrying case for those who need a secure way to bring their recording setup anywhere.